Selaro/sql-database/README.md

  -Has queries ready to view data in different orders and clear tables.

- -Has second table with query to join tables together based on primary key.
+ -Has second table with query to join tables together based on ID.
 </p>